hashicorp/design-system/website/docs/components/tabs/partials/code/how-to-use.md

 #### Using `@isSelected` argument applied to one of the `Tab` elements

-By providing `@isSelected` argument to one of the `Tab` elements it's possible to declare which tab should be selected when the component is first rendered.
+Declare which tab is selected when the component is first rendered by providing `@isSelected` argument to one of the `Tab` elements.
 From that moment on, the tab selection is controlled internally by the component.

 ```handlebars
 <Hds::Tabs as |T|>